warden-protocol/wardenprotocol/docs/testnet.md

 ### Sync the Node

-After starting the `fusiond` daemon, the chain begins to sync to the network.
+After starting the `wardend` daemon, the chain begins to sync to the network.
 The time to sync to the network varies, depending on your setup, but plan accordingly that the sync process could take a very long time.
 To query the status of your node:

 ```shell
 # Query via the RPC (default port: 26657)